miriamroddy/pands-problem-sheet/README.md

 ### Code Description

-We begin by importing the numpy library and give it the alias np (for ease of reference) and do the same with the matplotlib library, giving it the alias plt.
+We begin by importing the [numpy library](https://www.geeksforgeeks.org/python-numpy/) and give it the alias np [(for ease of reference)](https://www.reddit.com/r/learnpython/comments/eeqmlh/why_bother_with_import_numpy_as_np/) and do the same with the [matplotlib library](https://www.w3schools.com/python/matplotlib_pyplot.asp), giving it the alias plt.
 We then generate 1000 random values from a normal distribution with mean of 5 and SD of 2.
 The generated values are stored in the data variable - we want an array that contains 1000 random numbers with a mean of 5 and an SD of 2.
 Now that we have the 1000 values we want, we want to create a histogram of what we have stored in the data variable.
-Data refers to the array we just created.
-Bins=30 specifies the number of bins or columns that we want in the histogram.
-The last argument specifies the transparency of the bars in the histrogram.
-0.5 means we will have semi-transparent bars i.e. 50% transparency.
-The label argument defines what we use in the final legend.
+We have various arguments that we can play around with here - e.g. we can select the transparancy of the histogram bars, and we can create a nice legend with .
 We need to create a second array, called x, that contains a hundred evenly spaced values between 0 and 10 using the numpy.linspace() method.
 The third argument specifies the number of values to generate in the sequence.
 We calculate the function h(x) = x^3 for each value of x.
 Add labels to both axes.
-We want to give the graph a title and to include a legend.
+We want to give the graph a title and to include a legend with the [legend() argument](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.legend.html).
 Finally, we show the resulting graph

 ### Challenges and Research
+The first thing to do is to understand the problem requirements: before starting the program, we need to make sure you have a clear understanding of what is required.
+Combining the plots required some playing around with the library - combining the histogram and function plot onto the same set of axes requires knowledge of how to create [multiple plots](https://www.oreilly.com/library/view/python-data-science/9781491912126/ch04.html) on the same set of axes, and how to adjust the appearance of each plot (e.g. color, line style).
 - - - -